Overseas teaching jobs from JobMonkey

 Bathing

 South Korean public baths, moyoktang, are wonderful.
-After a long, stressful day, there's nothing like a steamy sauna and bath to wash away your troubles.
-Moyoktang are found throughout the city and cost about W2,352 (US$2.85).
+After a long, stressful day, there’s nothing like a steamy sauna and bath to wash away your troubles.
+Moyoktang are found throughout the city and are inexpensive.
 There are usually showers to use before entering the hot tub.
 Many places also have a cold water tank, which is amazingly refreshing after a piping hot sauna.
 A special feature of the baths is the underwear-clad massage.
-For about W6,000–W8,000 ($7.30–$9.70 plus tip) the masseuses will scrub you down with hot water and towels, removing all traces of grime.
-You've never known the true meaning of "squeaky-clean" until you've experienced the wonderful traditions at the public bath.
+The masseuses will scrub you down with hot water and towels, removing all traces of grime.
+You’ve never known the true meaning of “squeaky-clean” until you’ve experienced the wonderful traditions at the public bath.